ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 ## Signal Quality Assessment Pipeline Example
-For the Square Kilometre Array (SKA) radio telescope, it is important to be able to quickly judge the quality of the signals received from all the baselines.
+For the Square Kilometre Array (SKA) radio telescope, it is important to be able to quickly judge the quality of signals received from the baselines.
+This is so malfunctions or anomalous behaviour can quickly be identified.
 Signal quality assessment (QA) is therefore chosen as an example to illustrate a use case for distributed streaming processing for the SKA.

 A quality assessment pipeline should convey the signal integrity, as well as the presence of radio-frequency interference (RFI) to a telescope operator.
 This is accomplished by calculating *QA metrics* based on signal properties and detected RFI, these metrics can then be visualised to quickly inform an operator of the status of the telescope.